Torque3D-GameEngine/T3D-Demos/README.md

 1) Download or compile T3D engine as usual.
 You can download from here https://github.com/GarageGames/Torque3D or from here https://github.com/John3/Torque3D_Unofficial/releases download the following files *3d_BaseGame.7z, t3d_Modules.7z, t3d_engine_x##.7z*
 2) You need to use the "Module Template".
 BaseGame and FPSGameplay.
 3) Go here https://github.com/Torque3D-GameEngine/T3D-Demos/releases and download the T3D-Demos.7z

-4) Copy the folder inside data/FPSGameplay/ folder
+4) Extract inside MyGame/data/FPSGameplay/
+Should be like this:
+* MyGame/data/FPSGameplay/pacific/
+* MyGame/data/FPSGameplay/sector/
+* MyGame/data/FPSGameplay/fpstutorial/
+* MyGame/data/FPSGameplay/mars/

-4) Copy the data/FPSGameplay/[demo]/[levels]/[level.mis] into data/FPSGameplay/levels/
+5) Copy and paste all the level files from the demos, data/FPSGameplay/[demo]/[levels]/[level.mis] into data/FPSGameplay/levels/ like this:
+MyGame/data/FPSGameplay/pacific/levels/Pacific.mis
+into
+MyGame/data/FPSGameplay/levels/Pacific.mis

-5) Play
+6) Play

-**Note:** Some duplicate arts from the levels was removed to lower the size of the demos.
-You need to use the three (3) demos to work.